nkeblawi/nk-cust-segmentation/README.md

 3) Gaussian Mixture Models (GMM), which provides soft clustering where each customer can belong to multiple segments with different probabilities (very likely when multiple products or multiple account tiers are offered by a business).

+# Summary
+KMeans with PCA did a decent job of grouping a specific customer list for a specific situation within tight time constraints, and has helped boost sales and membership signups in a marketing campaign.
+However, given the limitations, post-model analysis was necessary to label each segment, and further improvements to clustering results can be obtained by testing other models such as HDBSCAN, graph clustering, and GMMs.
+Once all clusters/segments have been labeled for a subset of data, a classification model can be used to predict segmentation for all remaining data within the same context of the original use case.
+This may provide an additional boost to subsequent marketing campaigns.